danielandreolajr-dotcom/Unified-System-of-Intentional-Thermodynamics-USIT-Official-Technical-Registry/README.md

 ## Abstract & Core Premise
 The Unified System of Intentional Thermodynamics (USIT) is a deterministic, mechanical alternative to the geometric abstractions of standard pseudo-Riemannian spacetime.
 This framework replaces coordinate singularities and non-physical cosmic barriers with a dynamic, reactive vector field of localized thermodynamic environmental resistance.

-By establishing an **absolute 3D Euclidean coordinate system** (The Rigid Grid) and a **strictly forward-directed evolution parameter** (Boundless Universal Time), this model translates the underlying mathematical outputs of modern relativity into an engine-driven paradigm of field friction, mechanical drag, and non-local field tension loop dynamics.
+By establishing an **absolute 3D Euclidean Black Space** and a **strictly forward-directed evolution parameter** (Boundless Universal Time), this model translates the underlying mathematical outputs of modern relativity into an engine-driven paradigm of field friction, mechanical drag, and non-local field tension loop dynamics.
 It preserves 100% of predictive empirical data required for modern technological infrastructure while resolving anomalies across quantum, cosmic, and bio-informational scales.

 ---